This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Wild Goose Island Lookout - Mile Marker 43

-Wild Goose Island is a tiny, yet a very famous island, located right in the middle of St. Mary Lake.
+Wild Goose Island is a tiny, yet very famous island, located right in the middle of St. Mary Lake.
 It was featured in the movie “The Shinning” and became an instant hit.

-St. Mary Lake surrounded by mountains, with Red Eagle Mountain being one of the most prominent ones, and with Wild Goose Island in the middle of the lake, it is an iconic view of Glacier National Park.
+St. Mary Lake is surrounded by mountains, with Red Eagle Mountain being one of the most prominent ones, and with Wild Goose Island in the middle of the lake, it is an iconic view of Glacier National Park.

-Pro Tip: Sunsets are pretty spectacular from this viewpoint!
+INTREPID’S PRO TIP: Sunsets are pretty spectacular from this viewpoint!
 So, if at all possible, make sure to come back here and catch a sunset.

 Wild Goose Island in Glacier National Park